ferrucc-io/ferruccio/content/posts/a-new-ide.md

 ![](/a-new-ide/light-table.gif)

-Up until now I always thought about code as collection of files, that you connect through imports.
+Up until now I always thought about code as a collection of files, connected through imports.

 But really we import functions, not files.
 We use files to store code because they're a convenient way to serialize code.
 They're not the best representation, in fact functions might provide a better one.

 As no IDEs think this way I decided to try and create a prototype for a *new* kind of IDE taking this idea as its guiding principle.

-This is not a new idea, but maybe in the past it wasn't the right time for it.
+This is not a new idea, but maybe in the past, it wasn't the right time for it.

 ## 💡 Here's my concept for a functional text editor